HedvigInsurance/racoon/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-For deployment, pulling translations, using CMS, etc you will need access tokens.
-Refer to Notion for setup details
+For deployment, updating translations, using CMS, etc. you will need access tokens.
+Refer to Notion for setup details.

 #### Running a specific package